Edwin Sweetland: Ohio State

 In 1904, Sweetland became the head football coach at Ohio State University, partly due to a strong recommendation from Walter Camp and beating out Albert Hernstein for the position.
 Hernstein would later replace him.
 In his first year, he led the Buckeyes to a 6–5 record.
 Of the five losses only one was an Ohio Athletic Conference rival, a close 4–2 decision to Oberlin.
 Expectations were high for the 1904 team.
-The athletic association to purchased 1,500 additional bleacher seats for the east side of University Field, but, the team fell way short of all expectations and the expected crowds never materialized.
-Even with the disappointing season Sweetland's team did accomplished a first in Ohio State football history.
+The athletic association purchased 1,500 additional bleacher seats for the east side of University Field, but, the team fell way short of all expectations and the expected crowds never materialized.
+Even with the disappointing season Sweetland's team accomplished a first in Ohio State football history.
 It was the first Buckeye team to cross the goal line against University of Michigan.
 The touchdown was scored by the Buckeye's when Bill Marquardt returned a fumble fifty yards.
 The next year, he and the Buckeyes improved to 8–2–2.
 This team did not give up any points in Ohio Athletic Conference games.
 They did have a 0–0 tie to Case Institute of Technology.
 Case won the conference due to the fact they played and won two more games in conference than the Buckeyes.
 The two losses that season were to future Big Ten Conference rivals University of Michigan (40–0) and Indiana University (11–0).
 Sweetland finished with a combined record of 14–7–2 in his two years as the Buckeyes head man.

 Sweetland also served as trainer of Ohio State's athletic teams and coach of the Buckeye's track and field team starting in 1905 and again in 1906.
 He was the first "Trainer" at Ohio State University, filling a role approved by the Athletic Board in January 1904 and which he accepted in December 1904.
 While track coach, with a victory over Oberlin in a dual meet by a score of 52–33 the Buckeyes won the state championship for 1905.
 In the spring of 1906 he was accused of using "improper inducements" in securing players and was investigated by the university's Athletic Board who publicly exonerated him.